 - What surprised you when multiplying and dividing rational numbers? - Why is it important to understand integer operations in our world?

-MP.
+Standards of Mathematical Practice MP.
 4 Model with mathematics

 MP.
 6 Attend to precision

 7.NS.2.
 Apply and extend previous understandings of multiplication and division of positive rational numbers to multiply and divide all rational numbers.